Document Hub

 Impact

-Shipped in 3 months from the first conversation with the writers to a deployed product on internal infrastructure, without a formal project or dedicated engineering team
+from the first conversation with the writers to a deployed product on internal infrastructure, no formal project or dedicated engineering team.

-Designed and coded end-to-end in Cursor with Claude, shipped on the Cisco Design Language — from identified problem to working product, no handoff required
+in Cursor with Claude — from identified problem to working product, no handoff required.

 Looking back